 Home of the popular Turner Falls Park, the town of Davis attracts hundreds of thousands of visitors every year with its stunning natural beauty.
 Outdoor enthusiasts can devote a full weekend to experiencing all Davis has to offer.
 Come to Davis and split time between adrenaline-inducing activities, peaceful scenic outlooks and cabin cooldowns.

 Wind through the Turner Falls Park entrance, and hike your way over to the 77-foot waterfall.
 After taking a dip in prime swimming spots beneath the falls, dry off and explore all three natural caves before unpacking a picnic lunch for a tranquil nature experience.
 Wander over to the 1930 Collings Castle inside the park next, and explore the maze-like ruins of this former private home that once featured bunkhouses, parapets and a native rose rock fireplace.
+While you're there, embark on a thrilling ride inside a 777 Zip soaring eagle for overhead views of Turner Falls and Collings Castle.

 Head to River Bottom Campground & Tubing in the afternoon, and relax with a four-mile float along the Washita River.
 While floating, cast your line for a few hours’ worth of fishing, and set off toward Cross Bar Ranch Off-Road Park.
 At the off-road park, visitors are invited to rent an ATV to explore trails tucked within 6,500 acres of the Arbuckle Mountains, featuring plenty of watchable wildlife along the way.